Why Do People Think Lock Stitch Vs Blind Stitch Is Kinda Same While Both Are Totally Different?

 Common Uses (Everyday Seams vs. Fine Finishing)

 You’ll find lock stitches in everything from shirts and jeans to upholstery and leather goods—anywhere a strong, lasting seam is needed.
-Blind stitches, however, are mainly used for hemming pants, skirts, dresses, and even curtains
+Blind stitches, however, are mainly used for hemming pants, skirts, dresses, and even curtains.
+Just like you can do double hemstitch on it, too.

 What Is The Similarity Between Lock Stitch Vs Blind Stitch?